ksclarke/freelib-utils/README.md

 ## Introduction

 This project is a small collection of convenience and utility classes (mostly used by other FreeLibrary projects).
 It includes utilities related to I/O, resource bundles, string manipulation, and class loaders.
+It used to contain a set of Maven plugins, but those have been moved to a new project, [freelib-maven-plugins](https://github.com/ksclarke/freelib-maven-plugins).

 ## Building the Project